diyajcyriac/mentormatch-backend/README.md

 ### Deployment

 The frontend is hosted on Render.
-Ensure to set the environment variables (`REACT_APP_BACKEND_URL`) in the Render dashboard for a smooth deployment.
+Ensure to set the environment variables in the Render dashboard for a smooth deployment.